ekrmdnc4040/shortcut-mcp/DEVELOPER_UPDATE_COMPLETE.md

 - **Technology Agnostic**: Works with any programming language or framework
 - **Best Practices Focus**: Promotes industry standards and patterns

-### 🔄 Migration from Previous Version

-If you had the previous version with `/th`, `/ider` shortcuts:
-1. Old shortcuts will be replaced with developer-focused ones
-2. You can still create custom shortcuts for any purpose
-3. Use the MCP tools to add your preferred shortcuts

-### 🎉 Ready for Professional Use

 The Prompt Shortcut MCP is now optimized for professional developers:
 - **Practical shortcuts** for real development tasks